AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

     ...

-Please consult Section `ImageOutput Class Reference`_ for detailed descriptions of the stride parameters to each "write" function.
+Please consult Section :ref:`sec-imageoutput-class-reference` for detailed descriptions of the stride parameters to each "write" function.